stared/jekyll-blog-pre-2022/_posts/2017/2017-11-15-after-pydata-warsaw-2017.markdown

 From **Poland** the most represented **cities** were: Warsaw, Kraków, Poznań, Białystok and Wrocław.
 From **other countries** it was: London, Frederiksberg, Stockholm, Madrid, Oslo, Copenhagen, Prague, Dublin, Sibiu and Berlin.

 While it was an international event by all means, 80% participants were from Poland and 44% from Warsaw.
 Sure, Warsaw is a vibrant city when it comes to its data science community and it attracts people from other countries.
-Yet, I am curious how to bring more diverse audience.
-Higher ticket prices that are more manageable for Wester Europeans sound like one possible solution, but I don't know if it is the best route.
+Yet, I am curious how to bring a more diverse audience.
+Higher ticket prices that are more manageable for Western Europeans sound like one possible solution, but I don't know if it is the best route.

 ### Sign up and check in times